PavlidisLab/rdp/docs/customization.md

 rdp.settings.cache.ortholog-file=classpath:cache/DIOPT_filtered_data_May2021.gz
 ```

-It would also be possible to use another orthology resource, as long as it has the same format.
-For example, to use the NCBI gene orthologs:
+It would also be possible to use another ortholog resource, as long as it has the same format.
+For example, to use the
+NCBI gene orthologs:

 ```ini
 rdp.settings.cache.orthologs-file=ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/gene_orthologs.gz
 ```

 As with other remotely downloaded files, this would be updated monthly.

 ## Organ systems